fxhash/fxhash-website/src/doc/artist/guide-publish-generative-token.md

 # How is a Generative Token structured

-> This section covers different aspect on the structure and specifications of Generative Tokens.
+> This section covers different aspects of the structure and specifications of Generative Tokens.
 If you are using the fxhash boilerplate, many of the requirements are supported out-of-the-box.

 ## Project structure